mlverse/chattr/tests/testthat/_snaps/tidychat.md

       * For models, use tidymodels packages: recipes, parsnip, yardstick, workflows, broom
       * Expecting only code, avoid comments unless requested by user
-      * For any line that is not code, prefix it with a: #
       role: user
       content: test